-A powerful teaching artist, Ray Furuta is the Artist-Lecturer in Flute at Santa Clara University where he teaches Flute, Global Music, Performance Practicum, Professional Development, and Music & Social Justice.
-Prior to this, and for three consecutive years, he served as a flute and chamber music lecturer for the undergraduate department at Stony Brook University as the hand-selected teaching assistant to the world-renowned Emerson String Quartet.
-Subsequently, he has held residencies and given master classes at institutions including San Francisco Conservatory of Music, Stanford University, Lebanese American University of Beirut, UC San Diego, UC Santa Barbara, San Jose State University, Gettysburg College, University of Victoria (BC), California State University at Long Beach, SUNY Albany, New York University, Pacific Lutheran University, and University of the Pacific.
-In addition, he is an active faculty member for Chamber Music Silicon Valley's Young Artist Program, the Silicon Valley Music Festival, Icicle Creek Chamber Music Institute, Imagine Music Seminar in Beirut, Festival de Camara Guadalajara, and Mission College.
-In past summers, he was a frequent guest teaching artist at the Coastal Flutes Summer Masterclass in San Diego.
+A powerful teaching artist, Ray Furuta is the Artist-Lecturer in Music at Santa Clara University where he teaches Flute, Global Music, Performance Practicum, Professional Development, and Music & Social Justice.
+Prior to this, and for three consecutive years, he served as a flute and chamber music instructor for the undergraduate department at Stony Brook University as the hand-selected teaching assistant to the world-renowned Emerson String Quartet.
+Subsequently, he has held residencies and given master classes at institutions including San Francisco Conservatory of Music, Stanford University, Lebanese American University of Beirut, UC San Diego, UC Santa Barbara, San Jose State University, Gettysburg College, University of Victoria (BC), California State University at Long Beach, SUNY Albany, New York University, Pacific Lutheran University, and University of the Pacific, among others.
+In addition, he is a regularly rotating faculty member for Orquesta Sinfonica Juvenil de Guadalajara, Icicle Creek Chamber Music Institute, and Imagine Music Seminar in Beirut, Festival de Camara Guadalajara.

-As a recipient of the prestigious Staller Scholar Award and recognized as a Distinguished Alumni in 2016, Ray Furuta holds a doctor of musical arts degree from Stony Brook University where he was a pupil of Carol Wincenc and the Emerson String Quartet.
+As a recipient of the prestigious Staller Scholar and Distinguished Alumni "40 under 40" awards, Ray Furuta holds a doctor of musical arts degree from Stony Brook University where he was a pupil of Carol Wincenc and the Emerson String Quartet.
 Other important influences include flutists Jill Felber, Isabelle Chapuis and Elena Yarritu, harpsichordist Arthur Haas, and pianist, Wu Han.

 Chamber Music Silicon ValleyHome to the annual Silicon Valley Music Festival, CMSV attracts internationally renowned artists and provides invaluable experience for the up and coming young performers of tomorrow.http://www.cmsv.org/